-The 35Express project extends approximately 30 miles, through nine cities and two counties, from US 380 in Denton County to I-635 in Dallas County.
+The 35Express project extends approximately 30 miles, through eight cities and two counties, from US 380 in Denton County to I-635 in Dallas County.
 The Design-Build project is expected to relieve traffic congestion in one of the most heavily traveled corridors in the North Texas region.

 One of the highlights of the project is the construction of managed lanes down the middle of the interstate.
-Managed or tolled lanes give motorists another option when travelling during peak times.
+Managed or tolled lanes give motorists another option when traveling during peak times.
 The lanes will have dynamic pricing, which means the cost to use the managed lanes will vary depending on the time of day and roadway congestion.

 Other highlights of construction include: